-An international research-based and research-validated program, we work to support families and caregivers, helping them prepare children for academic success through intensive home visiting.
-Since 1965, this innovative program has emphasized the importance of quality adult-child interaction to help build the skills children need to be successful students.
-Across the 2022 calendar year, ParentChild+ will reach over 9,000 families and home-based child care providers through over 140 local partner organizations.
-Visit us on the web at: www.parentchildplus.org.
+An international research-based and research-validated program, we successfully strengthen families and help them prepare their children for academic success through intensive home visiting.
+Since 1965, this innovative program has emphasized the importance of quality parent-child interaction to help build the skills children need to be successful students.

 Today, ParentChild+ is helping families who have not had access to economic and educational opportunities prepare their children to succeed in school and in life.